Meet Our Teachers

-Sharing the joy of music with children and families in Houston, Sugar Land, and The Woodlands!
+Sharing the joy of music with children and families in Houston, The Heights, Sugar Land, and The Woodlands!

 All teachers have successfully completed the live Music Together® Teacher Training, which is built on research in early childhood and music development.
 We keep our skills fresh through workshops every semester and advanced trainings offered by Music Together Worldwide.

 A classically trained professional vocalist, Prelude Director Ana Treviño-Godfrey completed her doctorate in music at Rice University in 2009.
 She has taught students of all ages — at Michigan's Interlochen Arts Camp, The Cleveland Institue of Music, Rice University, and the Rice Preparatory Summer Vocal Camp.
 Ana is a certified Music Together® teacher and in 2006, her love for music and children inspired her to create Prelude Music Classes.
 Ana is a Teacher Trainer and workshop leader for Music Together worldwide.